spacemeshos/product/localnet.md

 spacemesh-local-testnet create --go-sm-image=spacemesh:local --remove-old-api-port=true
 ```

-> For node versions that don't support the old legacy api use `--old-api-exists=false`.
+> For newish node versions that don't support the old legacy api use `--old-api-exists=false`.

 ### Running a LocalNet with a locally-built PoET service